-One of fourteen international firms invited to participate in the Architecture as Art exhibit at the XXI Triennale di Milano International Exhibition, we were asked by the curators to build human-scale installations as “the architectural equivalent of entries in a possible dictionary, such as Portico, Entrance, Rehabilitation, Roof, Shelter, Pavilion, etc.”
+As one of fourteen international firms invited to participate in the exhibition Architecture as Art exhibit at the XXI Triennale di Milano, we were asked by the curators to build human-scale installations as “the architectural equivalent of entries in a possible dictionary, such as Portico, Entrance, Rehabilitation, Roof, Shelter, Pavilion, etc.”

 Six interlocking aluminum vaults spring from a triangular outdoor stage to define a new space for performance and serendipitous public use – and misuse.

-The varying relationship between the vaults, the deck and the void allows performers and audience to decide whether the decking serves as a stage, seating, both or neither, resulting in multiple performance configurations.
+The varying relationships among the vaults, the deck, and the void allow performers and audience to decide whether the decking serves as a stage, seating, both, or neither, prompting multiple performance configurations.

 Client: XXIst Triennale di Milano International Exhibition (XX1T)